About Family Planning Elevated

 Jessica’s pronouns: she/her

 Maddy received her Bachelors degree in Public Health from the University of Rochester and serves as the Administrative Manager for Family Planning Elevated.
-As Administrative Manager, Maddy manages the day-to-day operations of Family Planning Elevated, communications and marketing, as well as the billing and reimbursement protocol for FPE’s Contraceptive Access Program (FPE CAP).
+As Communications Manager, Maddy oversees communications, media campaigns, marketing, and the internship program for FPE and the Family Planning Division.
 Maddy is passionate about finding a long-term sustainable solution to helping individuals get the contraceptive care they want with out cost or distance being a barrier.

 Maddy’s pronouns: she/her

 Alex Gero is a Research Associate and is part of the Family Planning Elevated Evaluation team.
 She received her Master in Public Health from Boston University with a focus in epidemiology.
 Alex puts her passion for public health surveillance to good use at FPE by managing the collection and analysis of FPE clinic data.
 With the rest of the evaluation team, she also designs and implements surveys meant to capture the knowledge and experience of a broad range of community partners involved with FPE.